Summer 2024

 Keeping Track of Other Obesity Medications

 While newer obesity medications may be gaining popularity, it is important to keep track of pre-existing medications, which may see continued use.
 These drugs may be used by themselves or in combination with newer obesity drugs.
-And even if newer obesity drugs continue to see prolonged popularity, these pre-existing drugs could still be offered as alternatives in the event of drug shortages or if patient-specific factors rule out the use of GLP-1 inhibitors or SGLT-2 inhibitors.
+And even if newer obesity drugs continue to see prolonged popularity, these pre-existing drugs could still be offered as alternatives in the event of drug shortages or if patient-specific factors rule out the use of GLP-1 agonists or SGLT-2 inhibitors.

 Buproprion-naltrexone tablets